 I cannot sew but every year I embark on the task of making my boys costumes.
 I usually have them lie on the fabric and trace around them and then sew it up.

 The alien fingers were the hardest on this costume.
 To keep the fingers straight I put wooden skewers in the tips and then stuffed with cotton balls.

 Our Halloween ideas won us the best costume again this year at the Cub Scout party.

 Shimmering Alien Costume

 We love science fiction, and a friend of ours bought this funny headband for Kira for her birthday.
 I thought it would be funny to spray her hair pink and make her a purple outfit to match the antenna.

-I got my inspiration from Star Trek of course.
+My inspiration came from Star Trek, of course.
 I went to Walmart, got some fabric and some flower wire and sewed her up a little costume.
 Everyone loved it!
 We hope you will love my Halloween ideas too!